skynet-guide/docs/pages/about/resource-sites.en.md

 Official blog full of technical articles and guides.
 The must-have resource for any developer and decentralized cloud storage enthusiast.

 ---
-*Written by: Danger & Covalent, Figurestudios, Last Edit: May 5, 2021*
+*Written by: Danger & Covalent, Figurestudios, Last Edit: April 19, 2022*